Unsubscribe

 List-Unsubscribe: <https://www.yoursite.com/?na=ocu&nk=...>

 where the “…” is replaced with a unique subscriber token.
-If the header is not there, probably it is removed by the mail service of your provider.
+If the header is not there, probably it has been removed by the mail service of your provider.